 About Novartis in Advanced Breast Cancer

-Located in East Hanover, NJ Novartis Pharmaceuticals Corporation – an affiliate of Novartis – is reimagining medicine to improve and extend people's lives.
+Novartis is reimagining medicine to improve and extend people’s lives.
 As a leading global medicines company, we use innovative science and digital technologies to create transformative treatments in areas of great medical need.
-In our quest to find new medicines, we consistently rank among the world's top companies investing in research and development.
-Novartis employs nearly 15,500 people in the United States.
-For more information, please visit https://www.novartis.us.
+In our quest to find new medicines, we consistently rank among the world’s top companies investing in research and development.
+Novartis products reach nearly 800 million people globally and we are finding innovative ways to expand access to our latest treatments.
+About 108,000 people of more than 140 nationalities work at Novartis around the world.
+Find out more at

 - Im, S. A. et al. Overall Survival with Ribociclib plus Endocrine Therapy in Breast Cancer.
 N Engl J Med 2019; 381:307-316.